nihil-pro/kr-observable/readme.md

   text = ''
   loading = false

-  // All methods are automatically bounded,
+  // All methods are automatically bound,
   // so you can safely use them as listeners setText(event: Event) {
     this.text = event.target.value